pu-orfe/page-stream/README.md

 ```

 This reproduces the same steps used by the maintainers for local validation.
 One caveat: a noVNC-related test may time out if `websockify` or other optional tools are missing; re-run the single test file for diagnostics if needed.

-## Test Mode (Internal)

-Setting `PAGE_STREAM_TEST_MODE=1` skips launching the browser & ffmpeg while still exercising CLI parsing.
-This is used by the included test suite for fast feedback.

 ## Testing